-Spinnaker rigging involves attaching the three corners to sheets rather than to a spar or stay, relying on the wind’s force to keep it in position and requires skill and practice hoisting, setting and lowering.
+The spinnaker [ rigging control lines ] start with attaching the three corners of the spinnaker to sheets rather than to a spar or stay, and then relying on the wind’s force to keep it in position.
 Along with the spinnaker, a spinnaker pole, a halyard and hoisting system and sheets are needed.
+This whole rig requires skill in hoisting, setting and lowering the spinnaker.

 The spinnaker pole’s purpose is extend the spinnaker clew away from the sailing dinghy allowing the sail to set correctly and is constructed of aluminium or carbon fibre with clips at each end.
 The inner end clips onto a bracket at the front of the mast, while the outer end clips onto the spinnaker guy.
 Holding the pole vertical is an uphaul and downhaul with which the angle and the height of the outer end is altered setting the spinnaker correctly for the wind strength.